HardlyDifficult/Tutorials/Chapter3.md

 ```

 Unity does not make any guarantee that the amount of time before the coroutine resumes aligns with the wait time requested.
 If we request a near zero time to wait, Unity will wait for a single frame -- we want to ensure that the effect progresses by at least that amount of time as well.

+Additionally, this simplistic algorithm may drive the variable timePerColorChange to zero.
+If that number got small enough, the loop would never terminate.
+Ensuring that we progress by at least deltaTime each frame ensures that the loop will end.

 Alternatively this method could be rewritten to use Time.timeSinceLevelLoaded.
 With that we do not need to sum each itteration but instead can make decisions based off of the current time vs the time the effect began.